langchain-ai/python-langraph-monorepo-example/README.md

 - **`libs/shared/`**: Real Python package with `pyproject.toml`, containing utility functions
 - **`libs/common/`**: Faux package (directory with Python files, no `pyproject.toml`)

+### Shared dependencies
+- There is a root `pyproject.toml` that contains shared dependencies for all your agents

 ### Agent Configuration
-- Each agent has `langgraph.json` with `"dependencies": ["../../libs/shared", "../../libs/common"]`
+- Each agent has `langgraph.json` with `"dependencies": ["../../libs/shared", "../../libs/common", "."]`
-- This mirrors the JS monorepo pattern where shared packages are referenced via configuration rather than individual package dependencies
-- Each agent has its own `pyproject.toml` for LangGraph-specific dependencies
+- Each agent has its own `pyproject.toml` for agent-specific dependencies

-### LangGraph Implementation
-- Simple single-node graphs that demonstrate importing from both shared packages
-- Each agent outputs: `"[COMMON] Agent1/2 says: Hello from shared library! (timestamp)"`
-- Follows the same pattern as the JS example but using Python/LangGraph

-## Dependencies

-The root `pyproject.toml` contains shared dependencies:
-- `langgraph>=0.6.0,<0.7.0`
-- `langchain-core>=0.2.14`

-Each agent's `langgraph.json` specifies the shared package dependencies using relative paths, allowing the LangGraph CLI to properly resolve the imports.

 ## Usage

 Each agent can be run independently using the LangGraph CLI, and both will have access to the shared utility functions via the dependency configuration.
+For monorepo support, you can run your build command from the root, getting the benefits of the shared dependencies.

 ### Agent 1